lingtalfi/Bat/ZipTool.md

 Options:
 - ignoreHidden: bool=false.
 Whether to ignore files/dirs which name starts with a dot (.), provided that the given source is a directory.
-- ignore: array=[].
+- ignoreName: array=[].
 An array of file/directory names to ignore (provided that the given source is a directory).
     If a directory matches, the entire directory and its content will be ignored recursively.
+- ignorePath: array=[].
+An array of file/directory relative paths to ignore (provided that the given source is a directory).
+         If a directory matches, the entire directory and its content will be ignored recursively.
+         Note: a relative path doesn't start with a slash.

 ```php
 ZipTool::zip(__DIR__ . "/my_dir", "my_dir.zip");